insysbio/LikelihoodProfiler.jl/docs/src/index.md

-# Overview
+## Overview

 LikelihoodProfiler is a [Julia](https://julialang.org/downloads/) package for practical identifiability analysis and confidence intervals estimation using the profile likelihood approach.
+The package provides a unified interface for various profile likelihood-based methods of practical identifiability:
+- Confidence intervals by Constrained Optimization method (CICO)
+- Optimization-based likelihood profiles
+- Integration-based likelihood profiles
+- Hybrid approaches

 ## Installation